HaikuTeam/animator/README.md

 **Distro**

-To roll a distro (public release), run:
+To roll a distro, run:

     $ yarn run distro